Deewiliams/zedone-interface/README.md

 How to the App Works

--The Home Page
+-The Home Page.
  The users are able to view the type of  service that the campany offers and also view more about the campany details.

 -Campany Registration Form
-  Only Companies are allowed to Register, Registering with the following Details.
+  *Only Companies are allowed to Register, Registering with the following Details.

   1.Company Name
   2.Company Address